|catalogue for paragon's red hot kilns||to find things, click the blue links below|

 The current catalogue includes the Paragon SC2, SC2 Pro, SC3, and SC4, and continues with the BlueBird, Caldera, CS ClamShell, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Janus, KM, Ovation, Pearl, PMT, TNF, Trio, Vulcan, and Xpress.

 |BUYING A KILN FROM CHERRY HEAVEN|

 Cherry Heaven is a UK-EU top-tier distributor for kilns, furnaces, and ovens, providing comprehensive advice, free competent technical support, a prompt repair workshop, and telephone time if you have to fit parts: all valuable services.
 If you need help, use the mail link, below the menu bar near the top-right of any page, or call .

-The prices here are transparent.
-They're for UK-EU voltage, CE-marked, TUV tested, and CL and CSA approved kilns, and include comprehensive instructions, UK VAT, and continuing free support from a top-tier international distributor.
-Smaller kilns also include a pro shelf kit: larger kilns usually have several optional kits.
+Prices here are transparent: they're for UK-EU voltage, CE marked, CL CSA approved, and TUV tested kilns, and include comprehensive instructions, UK VAT, and free continuing support from a top-tier international distributor.
+Most smaller kilns include a pro shelf kit: most larger kilns have several optional kits.

 |THINK ABOUT IT|

 Most people want a kiln for the material or process that's enthused them, such as annealing beads, casting, firing ceramics, crucible work, dichroic glasses, enamelling, fusing glass, heat treating, knife making, lampwork, pottery, or silver clays.

 After a few successes, and a few failures, many experiment with other materials, make larger pieces, try combinations, fire more at a time, and become interested in everything else.
 Some start a business, run classes, or open a shop.